“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 He groaned.
 To lose his virginity to Saitou Hajime was nothing he’d ever expected — not when he’d entered into their little agreement, nor at any time in his weirdest and most perverted dreams.
 He hadn’t even tried to pretend Saitou was Kenshin.
 And the most ridiculous thing was that he didn’t mind.

-He tried to tell himself that he did.
+He tried to tell himself he did.
 The whole situation was sick — he should mind — he minded not minding.
 But it was clear already that his first taste of sex had changed how he felt about a lot of things… including sex.
-He wanted more of it, and at the moment it was fair to say that he didn’t care how or with whom.
+He wanted more of it, and at the moment he could accurately say he didn’t care how or with whom.
 Eventually he hoped it would be with Kenshin, but for now Saitou would have to do.

 And how had he reached this conclusion so quickly?
 How had he gone from last night’s “It wouldn’t be right…” to this morning’s perfect readiness to bend over for Saitou (or, hell, to bend Saitou over if he’d let him)?
 Had it been at all aided by the memory of Saitou’s hot tongue on his–

 “I’m not fucking thinking about that!” he growled.
-His face was at the moment more heated than the water that splashed up onto it when he slammed a fist down into the bath.
-He had been in here for a long time; he’d really better get out and start his chores.
+His face seemed more heated than the water that splashed up onto it when he slammed a fist down into the bath.
+He’d been in here for a long time, and had really better get out and start his chores.